-Products are defined as any tangible item specified in the Statement of Work.
-Unless otherwise directed, draft copies of all products identified in the Work Statement shall be submitted to the CAM for review and comment.
+Products are defined as any tangible item specified in the Scope of Work.
+Unless otherwise directed, draft copies of all products identified in the Scope of Work shall be submitted to the CAM for review and comment.
 The Recipient will submit an original and two copies of the final version of all products to the CAM.